10 Best Leathers for Boots & Shoes

 Combination Tanned Leather

-Now, on to the list you’ve been waiting for: these are the best types of leather used in boots.
-Here, you’ll also learn about some of the best known tanneries and examples of boots made with each kind of leather.
+Now, on to that list!
+These are the best types of leather used in boots.
+Here, you’ll also learn about some of the best-known tanneries and examples of boots made with each kind of leather.

 [Related: The 10 Best Tanneries on Earth]